 Then, the offer.

 Be super transparent on your offer – what does a subscriber get (and what’s not included), how your customer can get the best of your offer, what are the special discounts or promotions, etc.

 Another dimension to consider is the safety of your customer’s information.
 Provide some information on this topic as well.

-Once there is clarity on what is important for you and what is important for your customer in straight-forward manner, the overall risks in your business decrease.
+Once there is clarity on what is important for you and what is important for your customer in a straight-forward manner, the overall risk level in your business decreases.
 Also, communication becomes more pleasant for both sides.